LogikBlitz/Xcode5_plug-in_template/README.md

 The default plugin file links against `AppKit` and `Foundation`, and, when built (and Xcode is restarted), creates a menu item labeled "Do Action" in the File menu.
 Pressing the menu item should open an alert.
 Customize at will!

 ##Important
-For this plug-in to work you need to manually add a key to the **"projectname".plist** of the project.
+For this plug-in to work you need to manually add a key to the **'projectname'.plist** of the project.
 I have not been able to figure out how i can define this entry in the template!
 If anyone has this knowledge please let me know or fork the project to fix it.